Editing & Coaching

 Writing isn’t a one-size-fits all endeavor.
 Each person and project has unique needs that can be best served in different ways.
 I offer a free 30-minute phone consultation to discuss your project—where you are, what challenges you’re facing, your goals, budget and schedule.
 I’ll point you towards the next steps you can take.
-Contact me to schedule your consultation.

-All prices are in USD.
-Canadian residents add 5% GST.
+All prices listed are USD.

 You’ve taken your manuscript as far as you can, and now you’re not sure what it needs.
 Does the structure support the story you’re telling?
 What are your natural writing strengths, and where could you use different techniques to make it stronger?
 What should you amp up or add (or conversely, delete or tone down)?

 During my free consultation with Sarah, I knew she was the person for me.
 She’s intuitive, knowledgeable, funny, whip-smart, thoughtful and genuine.
 Her evaluation was the same way.
 She sinks deep into your material until she finds what she’s looking for, and has a natural ability, then, to see what the material is trying to be.

 My husband was skeptical about the cost.
 But after reading Sarah’s evaluation, he said, “Wow.
 I now see why she charges what she does.”
 What you get for your money is comprehensive, beautifully wrought and presented, and professionally invoiced.
 Her knowledge of authors and the business of the writing world is extensive, and the quotes, references, articles and links she has at her fingertips are a rich resource for any writer.
 I learned a lot, am still gleaning from her notes, and I’m so grateful for the pure joy it was to work with her.
 Sarah is a genuine manuscript whisperer.
 It’s a gift she has.
 Do not hesitate to work with her!”